dcc-cc3002/citric-liquid-Jimol1711/README.md

 The have set attributes, and have a particular behaviour different to playable entities.
 They are also divided in three different types, Chicken, RoboBall and Seagull, each of them with their own set attributes.

+The Class PlayerCharacter and Panel didn't receive major changes on their documentation.
+All the other classes do have the proper documentation.

 <div style="text-align:center;">
     <img src="https://i.creativecommons.org/l/by/4.0/88x31.png" alt="Creative Commons License">